scalar-labs/scalar-kubernetes/docs/KubernetesMonitorGuide.md

 This document explains how to deploy Prometheus operator on Kubernetes with Ansible.
 After following the doc, you will be able to use Grafana, Alertmanager, and Prometheus inside Kubernetes.

-## Prepare
+## Prepare SSH tunnel

-When you deploy a Scalar environment, you need to provide a public/private key-pair.
+When you deploy a Scalar environment in terraform network, you need to provide a public/private key-pair.
 This key-pair will be used to tunnel a connection to the monitoring system.
 It is assumed that the private key is loaded into an ssh-agent.

 ```console